Matt Ford (writer): Writing

 His feature film screenplays include Prodigal Son and Twisted Sister.

-He was a writer and producer of ABC TV's Love Is a Four Letter Word.

 He co-wrote the book A Grown-up Guy's Guide to Life with Joan Sauers.

-His short stories were featured in the marketing campaign for the most recent Elle Macpherson lingerie range.
+His short stories were featured in a marketing campaign for a 2011 Elle Macpherson lingerie range.

-He hosts the WPA World Nine-ball Championship on ABC-TV and is currently working with Chaser member Charles Firth on his satire driven Manic Times.
+He hosted the WPA World Nine-ball Championship on ABC TV and worked with Chaser member Charles Firth on his satire-driven Manic Times.

+More recently, he co-wrote the series Underbelly: Vanishing Act (2022) and Warnie.

+Other activities

+He has appeared on the Network Ten series The Panel and on In Siberia Tonight on SBS-TV.